TeamWin/android_device_motorola_griffin_deactivated/README.md

 1. Always display a mouse pointer, but USB-OTG working properly.
 2. System-less SuperSU zip not working.

-NOTE: This tree is compatible with cm-13.0 tree.
+NOTE: This tree is compatible with omni 6.0 tree.